spooozy/pet-phone-book/docs/ARCHITECTURE.md

 ```

--   Description of the data flow for the use case: a user can see all stored contacts (follow dashed light green arrows on scheme)
+-   Description of the data flow for the use case: a user can see all stored contacts (follow dashed light green arrows on scheme):
     -   pre-requisites: navigate to “Contact List” screen
     -   action (trigger): the "Contact List" appears on the screen.
     -   result: